Gorkycreator/obsidian-quick-tagger/README.md

 This plugin does not add the tags to an undo/redo queue, please be aware of that while you use it, particularly when removing all tags.

 ## Roadmap
-- [ ] Add a confirmation warning for removing all tags
+- [x] Add a confirmation warning for removing all tags
+- [ ] Permit adding new tag from tag selector

 ## Manually installing the plugin